 A food-based synthetic chemical female biased attractant can be used to capture C. capitata.
-However, it also serves to capture males.
-Synthetic attractants are attached to the inside walk of a cylinder.
-Servicing is easy because the sticky insert permits easy removal and replacement, similar to the inserts used in This trap is less expensive than the plastic or class in P-type traps.
+However, it also serves to can are males.
+Synthetic attractants are attached to the inside wallt of be cylinder.
+Servicing is easy because the sticky insert permits easy removal and replacement, similar to the inserts used in the IT.
+This trap is less expensive than the plastic or glass the P-type traps.